mehrantsi/high-performance-kv-store/TechnicalDesign.md

 - Signature: To identify HPKV-formatted devices
 - Total records: Number of records in the store
 - Total size: Total size of all records
+- Device size: Current size of the device
 - Version: Version of the HPKV format

 Metadata is updated in the following scenarios: